unhcr-mauritania/model/README.md

-# Modeling Assistance Prioritisation with Machine learning
+# Modeling Assistance Prioritisation

 This project allows to run an assistance targeting categorisation.

-The different categories were defined based on the profiling study (**Who?**) and the result of the strategic discussion on targeting (**What?**) and allow to address the question on **How?** assistance will be delivered.
+The different categories were defined based on the profiling study (**Who?**) and the result of the strategic discussion on targeting (**What?**) and allow to address the question on **How** assistance will be delivered.

-The categories are the one for prioritisation and are applied on the observation from a survey:
+This specific project focus on situation where 3 prioritisation categories are defined:
  * "full.allocation",
  * "reduced.allocation",
  * "no.allocation"

+The categories are built from a series of variables collected through a sample-based survey.
+The objective is to be able to categorise the full population that is registered.
+The variable to predict comes from the survey while the predictors are the variable collected at registration level.

 ## Walk-through